Chatham-Kent

 Weather

 Chatham-Kent experiences a temperate climate with warm summers and cold winters.
-Average temperatures range from -8°C (17.6°F) in winter to 26°C (78.8°F) in summer.
-The area receives moderate rainfall throughout the year, with humidity levels varying seasonally.
-Air quality is generally good, with pollution levels staying within acceptable limits.
+Average temperatures range from 20°C (68°F) in summer to -5°C (23°F) in winter.
+Rainfall is moderate throughout the year with higher precipitation in the summer months.
+Humidity levels can vary but are generally comfortable.
+Air quality is generally good.

 Language